jberthault/MIDILab/ROADMAP.md

 The **pianoroll** is a common feature providing a good overview of notes played in addition to beeing a good editor.

-The **metronome** is the tool every musician needs.
-There should be one in the player handling all time sigatures.
-One could also be able to configure it with no running playback.

 Improve the algorithm behind the playback.
 By making transactions of multiple events, playing notes close in time, ...

 Many MIDI files embed lyrics.
 Adding a **karaoke** feature will take adavantage of it.